cfengine/documentation/reference/functions/peerleaders.markdown

 **Return type**: `slist`

-**Description**: Returns a list of peer leaders from the named partitioning.
+**Description:** Returns a list of peer leaders from the named partitioning.

 Peers are defined according to a list of hosts, provided in `filename`.
 This file should contain a list (one per line), possibly with comments matching